 There are many minerals that are essential for a healthy life.
-This includes calcium, iron, and zinc, as well as many more.
-Many of these essential minerals can be found in water, and, with hard water, they are found in abundance.
+This includes calcium, iron, zinc, and many more.
+Many of these essential minerals can be found in water, and with hard water, they are found in abundance.
 As a result, drinking hard water can help contribute to the daily levels of minerals needed for a healthy life.

-Because there are so many minerals found in hard water, it also has more flavor than soft water, or pure water.
+Because hard water has so many minerals, it also has more flavor than soft or pure water.
 This can make drinking the daily required amount of water easier.

 Signs You Have Hard Water

-If you have hard water, after you wash your hands, they may still not feel clean.
+If you have hard water, they may still not feel clean after you wash your hands.
 This happens as a result of the soap interacting with excessive amounts of calcium in your water.
 The best way to remedy this is by washing your hands for longer.

 As you may learn with your skin and hair, the minerals in hard water can make it harsh.
-This can cause your clothes to wear out faster after washing as, depending on the level of hardness, it can be abrasive.
+This can cause your clothes to wear out faster after washing as it can be abrasive depending on the hardness level.
 You may also notice mineral stains on your clothes after washing.